aws-samples/aws-organizations-tag-inventory/README.md

 3. Checkout the project from GitHub by running `git clone https://github.com/aws-samples/aws-organizations-tag-inventory.git`
 4. `cd` into the project directory `cd aws-organizations-tag-inventory`
 5. Install dependencies `npm install`
-6. Run the cli tool `npm run cli`  select "spoke" and follow the prompts
+6. Run the cli tool `npm run cli`  select "Spoke" and follow the prompts
    ![spoke01.png](images%2Fspoke01.png)
-7. Select the region you want to deploth the resources to
+7. Select the region you want to deploy the resources to
    ![spoke02.png](images%2Fspoke02.png)
 8. Enter the central bucket name from [Deploy central stack - Step 8](#deploy-central-stack)
    ![spoke03.png](images%2Fspoke03.png)